jordan-wright/jordan-wright.github.com/source/_posts/2013-10-14-automated-social-engineering-recon-using-rapportive.markdown

 ```

-You can find it [Github](https://github.com/jordan-wright/rapportive).
+You can find it on [Github](https://github.com/jordan-wright/rapportive).

 Enjoy!